The Ultimate Snowdonia Elopement Guide - updated for 2025

 For a country as small as Wales – we have some pretty awesome & super romantic love shacks for you to stay in!
 Cosy little cottages with outdoor hot tubs – perfect for weekend elopement celebrations in Snowdonia!
 Or remind yourselves of holidays spent in Wales as a kid on adventurous camping trips.
 For epic movie vibes book a stay at the campsite of Llyn Gwynant.
 It’s where Hollywood icon Angelina Jolie filmed Lara Croft Tomb Raider.
 And don’t forget to put wild swimming in a glacier lake on your dream elopement in Snowdonia bucket list.
 Rawer than the Lake District, staying in Snowdonia usually involves cosy wooden lodges, adventurous camping or clamping sites and self-catering accommodation.
 Roaring log fires in autumn and winter and glorious sunsets in mountain and 60km of beautiful coastlines in spring & summer.

-What food can I expect to eat in Wales?
+What food can we expect to eat if we elope to Wales?

 When and where to have your Snowdonia wedding and elopement ceremony.